yuanshunning/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

-How to use Pick-it Teach
+How to use Pickit Teach
 ========================

 .. raw:: html

    <div>

-This article describes how to get started with the Pick-it Teach engine, designed to detect complex 3D shapes.
+This article describes how to get started with the Pickit Teach engine, designed to detect complex 3D shapes.
 For details on the individual detection parameters, please refer to the  `Explaining the Teach detection